Netflix says more than 26M watched ‘The Irishman’ in 7 days

 That figure includes those who watched at least 70% of Martin Scorsese’s 3 1/2 hour crime epic.
 Netflix selectively announces viewership for its films and series, and they aren’t substantiated by third-party data firms.

-Nielsen last week estimated that “The Irishman” was watched by an average audience of 13.2 million in the U.S. over its first five days of streaming, with 17.1 unique viewers.
+Nielsen last week estimated that “The Irishman” was watched by an average audience of 13.2 million in the U.S. over its first five days of streaming, with 17.1 million unique viewers.
 Nielsen said about one in five viewers watched the film in its entirety.

 If Netflix’s figures are accurate, that would make “The Irishman” one of this year’s most widely watched Oscar contenders.
 The film, made for about $160 million, played exclusively in theaters for about three weeks, but the largest chains refuse to play movies that don’t adhere to a traditional theatrical window.
 Netflix has declined to disclose box-office receipts.